blu3mania/npp-papyrus/README.md

 - **[Compiler]** Anonymize compiled *.pex* file.
 In case you are not aware, when you use PapyrusCompiler to compile any script your user account and machine name are stored inside the generated *.pex* file, so it's a big **privacy concern**.
-- **[Annotator]** Show annotation below error lines, and/or show indications where errors are. configurable behavior, default on.
+- **[Annotator]** Show annotation below error lines, and/or show indications where errors are.
+Configurable behavior, default on.
 - **[Compiler]** *Skyrim SE* and *Fallout 4* support.
 - **[Compiler]** Auto detection of game/compiler settings to be used based on source script file location.